NomicFoundation/hardhat/docs/getting-started/README.md

 npm install --save-dev hardhat
 ```

 Hardhat requires Node >= 10.
-We support all [currently maintained Node versions](https://endoflife.date/nodejs), and we keep support for
-unmaintained versions for two months after their end-of-life.
+We support all [currently maintained Node versions](https://endoflife.date/nodejs), and we will continue to support unmaintained versions for two months after their Security Support period ends.

 To use your local installation of Hardhat, you need to use `npx` to run it (i.e. `npx hardhat`).